 - to announce when the sale/trade has been made or the items are no longer available (so that other members won't continue to post or contact you)

-- to announce a nontrivial price change (please state the old and new prices)
+- to announce a nontrivial price change (state the old and new prices) - for an explanation of "trivial", see rule 12., Bumps, below.

 - to announce other nontrivial changes in the items, availability, or offer, stating what changed

 - Bumps.
-As in all threads, "bump" posts (those that simply bring your thread to the top of the New Posts list) are not permitted because they are unfair to other members' threads.
-This rule applies not only to posts that say "bump" but to those with the intent to bump, including trivial changes to the offer, "last chance" posts counting down the time remaining, or new threads started to sell the same items.
-Since all interested parties should have Private Messages enabled and be checking them (see next rule), there is no need to make posts saying "PM sent".
+As in all threads, "bump" posts (those that simply bring the thread to the top of the New Posts list) are not permitted because they are unfair to other members' threads.
+This rule applies not only to posts that say "bump" but to those with the intent to bump, including:

 - Messages.
-Make sure that the Enable Private Messaging feature is checked in the Edit Options page of your User Control Panel.
-Watch for Private Messages, as well as posts in your thread, since potential buyers/traders may prefer to contact you privately rather than post in the thread.
-Enabling the Receive Email from Other Members feature in the Edit Options page of your User Control Panel is optional.
-If you enable it or post your e-mail address in the thread, watch for e-mail too.
+Make sure that the Accept conversations from... feature is checked in your Contact Details page.
+We suggest enabling the Receive email when a new conversation message is received option as well.
+Watch for Private Conversation messages, as well as posts in your thread, since potential buyers/traders may prefer to contact you privately rather than post in the thread.
+If you post your e-mail address in the thread, watch for e-mail too.
 Plan to respond promptly, after no more than a day, to offers or after a deal is made.
-Make sure your Private Message mailbox isn't full.
 Answer questions posed in the thread by interested parties.

 - Interest.
-If you are interested in the sale/trade, you may ask questions or make an offer by posting or by contacting the seller privately through Private Message or e-mail (if enabled).
+If you are interested in the sale/trade, you may ask questions or make an offer by posting or by contacting the seller privately through Private Conversations.
 If you have trouble contacting them or you don't hear back after more than a day, you can post in the thread to ask if they got your message (see Seller Rule: Messages above).

 - Sincerity.
 Offer to buy or trade only if you are serious about doing so.